Updated April 2026

 Manufacturers use ERP to manage production planning, purchasing, stock, and finance in one place.
 An ERP consultant helps configure the system to match production workflows, reduce waste, and give managers better visibility across the operation.

-For engineering businesses, that often includes project management and job costing, because many engineering firms deliver work on a project basis and need to track costs against each job accurately.
+For engineering businesses, that often includes project management and job costing.
+Many engineering firms deliver work on a project basis, so they need to track costs against each job accurately.

 Food and Beverage

 Food and beverage businesses face specific challenges around lot tracking, shelf life, recipe management, and regulatory requirements.
-An ERP consultant with industry experience knows how to configure Business Central to handle those requirements without building unnecessary complexity into the system.
+An ERP consultant with industry experience knows how to configure Business Central to handle those requirements.
+The goal is to meet compliance needs without building unnecessary complexity into the system.

-Seasonal demand and supplier management also play a big role in this sector, because getting those processes right has a direct impact on margins.
+Seasonal demand and supplier management also play a big role in this sector.
+Getting those processes right has a direct impact on margins.

 Distribution and Wholesale

 Distributors need tight control over stock, order processing, and delivery.
-An ERP consultant helps distribution businesses configure their system to reduce picking errors, improve order accuracy, and give customers reliable information about availability and delivery.
+An ERP consultant helps distribution businesses configure their system to reduce picking errors, improve order accuracy, and give customers reliable delivery information.

 For wholesale businesses, pricing structures and customer-specific terms can be complex.
 Business Central handles that well, but it needs configuring correctly to reflect how you actually trade.